Surveypal/SurveypalButton/README.md

   * LOADING = defaults to `Loading`
   * EXIT = defaults to `Exit survey`
 * type = Defines the style of animation used to display the survey.
 Options are `slide`, `flip` or `window`.
 Defaults to `window`.
-___

 * answerData = A json object containing predefined answer data for the first page of the survey.
 Example: `{"p0e1" : 0, "p0e1" : "Need more cookies!"}`.
-[Here's a more detailed explanation how to use this feature.](http://surveypal.github.io/SurveypalButton/answerData_instructions.html)
+No default value.
+[Here's a more detailed explanation how to use this feature.](http://surveypal.github.io/SurveypalButton/answerData-instructions.html)
 * metas = A json array of json objects like `{ key: "firstname", value: "John" }`.
 Will send additional meta information to Surveypal.
 No default value.
 * name = If the source is `display`, then the display name can be given.
 No default value.
 * source = Surveypal compatible source string.
 No default value.